 - Use the brake to get to the desired lower speed.
-Press SET- down and release the accelerator pedal.
-The vehicle will now cruise at the lower speed. - Press and hold SET- down until the desired lower speed is reached, then release it. - To decrease the vehicle speed in smaller increments, press SET- down briefly.
-For each press, the vehicle speed decreases to the next 5 km/h (1 mph) mark on the speedometer. - To decrease the vehicle speed in larger increments, press and hold SET-.
-While holding SET-, the vehicle speed decreases to the next 5 km/h (5 mph) step, then continues to decrease by 5 km/h (5 mph) at a time.
+Release the brake and press SET-.
+The vehicle will now cruise at the lower speed. - Press and hold SET- down until the desired lower speed is reached, then release it. - To decrease the vehicle speed in smaller increments, press SETdown briefly.
+For each press, the vehicle goes about 1 km/h (1 mph) slower.